 - I. Call to order - II.
 Proof of notice and determination of existence of quorum - III.
 Approval of the minutes of the previous Annual Stockholders' Meeting held on April 23, 2021 - IV.
 Report of the President and approval of the Audited Financial Statements of BDO as of December 31, 2021 - V. Open Forum - VI.
 Approval and Ratification of all Acts of the Board of Directors, Board Committees and Management during their terms of office - VII.
 Election of Directors - VIII.
 Appointment of External Auditor - IX.
-Other business that may properly be brought before the meeting - X. Adjournment
+Declaration of Twenty Percent (20%) Stock Dividend - X. Increase of Authorized Capital Stock and the corresponding Amendment of the Seventh Article of the Articles of Incorporation - XI.
+Other business that may properly be brought before the meeting - XII.
+Adjournment